OUTDOOR SHIRTS: THE BIGGEST ADVANTAGES

 Functional fibres give shirts for outdoor sports their special properties.
-These are often polyester or nylon.
-Both fibres dry quickly, are light and do not crease.
-The addition of elastane creates a stretch effect, which makes the shirt adapt to your movements.
+They are often made of polyester or nylon.
+Both fibres dry quickly, are light and do not wrinkle.
+The addition of elastane creates a stretch effect that allows the shirt to adapt to your movements.
 Some models also have a waterproof membrane.
-Outdoor shirts for colder days are either completely made of merino or have reinforcements made of insulating, quick-drying and anti-odour sheep's wool.
+Outdoor shirts for colder days are either made entirely of merino or have reinforcements made of insulating, fast-drying sheep's wool that prevents odours.

-You tailor your outdoor shirt completely to the conditions of your hike and your needs and preferences.
-You will find the right shirt for every temperature, every sensation of temperature, every weather condition - also in our outdoor shop:
+You tailor your outdoor shirt completely to the conditions of your hike as well as your needs and preferences.
+You will find the right shirt for every temperature, every temperature feeling, every weather condition - also in our Outdoor Shop:

-- Long sleeves, short sleeves, no sleeves: Depending on the season and your own (temperature) needs, you choose the cut.
+- Long-sleeved, short-sleeved, without sleeves: Depending on the season and your own (temperature) needs, you choose the cut.
 Short.
 Long.
 Completely sleeveless.
-Outdoor shirts are available in every design.
+Outdoor shirts come in every style.

-- With/without bag(s): Especially for shorter tours in midsummer, the luggage should be as compact as possible.
-In outdoor shirts with pockets you carry the most important things - smartphone, money, energy bars - directly on your body and fill your small backpack only with provisions.
+- With/without pocket(s): Especially for shorter tours in high summer, your luggage should be as compact as possible.
+In outdoor shirts with pockets you carry the most important things ? smartphone, money, energy bars ? directly on your body and only fill the small backpack with provisions.

-- With no collar/zipper: High collars can lead to heat accumulation.
-Outdoor shirts therefore usually have round collars, some also have a zipper.
-You can open it if it gets too hot and thus provide additional air circulation.
+- With no collar/zip: High collars can lead to heat accumulation.
+For this reason, outdoor shirts usually have round collars, and some also have zips.
+If it gets too hot, you can open the zipper to provide additional air circulation.

-- Breathability: Heat should not accumulate between the fibres and body.
-Premium outdoor shirts are therefore breathable and provide an effective heat-air exchange.
+- Breathability: Heat should not build up between the fibre and the body.
+Premium outdoor shirts are therefore breathable and ensure an effective exchange of warmth and air.

-- Moisture transport: Where cotton absorbs sweat, functional shirts first warm up.
-They actively conduct moisture away from the body.
+- Moisture transport: Where cotton absorbs perspiration, functional shirts run warm first.
+They actively wick moisture away from the body.
 The result: a well-regulated body temperature.

-- Thermal outdoor shirts: The thin running shirt protects you against cold rather less.
-Thermo models therefore have wool or thermal inserts which provide additional warmth without impairing air circulation and moisture transport.
+- Thermal outdoor shirts: The thin running shirt offers less protection against the cold.
+Thermal models therefore have wool or thermal inserts that provide additional warmth ? without impairing air circulation and moisture transport.

 - Warming materials: Merino wool in particular serves as an additional warming material for many outdoor shirts.
 This is made possible by the optimal mix of function and odour neutrality.

-If you put on an outdoor shirt with elastane, it naturally fits a little tighter and supports the movements of your upper body.
-Compression shirts, which are also easy on the muscles, are even cut skintight.
+If you put on an outdoor shirt with elastane, it will naturally fit a little tighter and support the movements of your upper body.
+Compression shirts that also protect the muscles are even cut close to the skin.
 Models without stretch are not quite as tight, but still not too loose.
-They should not flutter, but at the same time they should not disturb your freedom of movement.
+They shouldn't flap, but at the same time shouldn't interfere with your freedom of movement.

 Heat.
 Cold.
-Impermanence.
-Every season has its own characteristics and thus sets its own conditions for the right outdoor shirt:
+Inconstancy.
+Each season has its own characteristics and therefore its own requirements for the right outdoor shirt:

-Of course you don't want to freeze from the beginning of your hike.
-Therefore the outdoor shirt only serves as one of several layers - the onion principle is the keyword here.
-They should be long-sleeved and made of thermo or merino material, while still ensuring moisture exchange and air circulation.
+Of course, you don't want to freeze from the start of your hike.
+That's why the outdoor shirt is only one of several layers - the onion principle is the keyword here.
+They should be long-sleeved, made of thermal or merino material, but still guarantee moisture exchange and air circulation.

 Breathable.
-Dries quickly.
-Summer demands light outdoor shirts.
-Whether you wear short sleeves or no sleeves at all is decided by your personal preferences and perhaps the intensity of the expected sunlight.
+Fast drying.
+Summer calls for lightweight outdoor shirts.
+Whether you wear short sleeves or none at all depends on your personal preferences and perhaps also the intensity of the expected sunlight.

-Breathability, moisture exchange and function are essential in the transition period.
-Thermal or merion inserts in the functional shirt provide additional warmth in case of doubt without making you sweat unnecessarily.
+Breathability, moisture exchange and function are essential in the transitional season.
+Thermal or merion inserts in functional shirts provide extra warmth without making you sweat unnecessarily.

-To prevent odour, you should actually wash outdoor shirts after every tour.
-If you are on the road for several days, simply use the hand wash, otherwise use the washing machine.
-You should pay attention to the manufacturer's temperature information on the label on the one hand and a suitable detergent on the other.
-In order to protect membranes and microfibres while retaining all functions, you should at least use liquid detergent, ideally a special detergent for functional clothing.
+To prevent odour build-up, you should actually wash outdoor shirts after every tour.
+If you are out and about for several days, simply hand wash them, otherwise use the washing machine.
+When doing so, follow the manufacturer's temperature instructions on the label and use a suitable detergent.
+To protect membranes and microfibres while retaining all their functions, use at least a liquid detergent, or ideally a special detergent for functional clothing.
 Powder is not an option.
-You should also reduce spinning to a minimum.
-In addition, turn your outdoor shirt inside out for the drum and do not fill the machine too intensively.
-To dry it, simply hang it up in the fresh air.
+You should also keep spinning to a minimum.
+Turn your outdoor shirt inside out for the drum and don't overfill the machine.
+To dry, simply hang it out in the fresh air.

 Only quality guarantees the necessary function.
-That's why Keller Sports offers you more than just outdoor shirts for men and women.
-You can also choose your favourite from the best brands in the business.
-The North Face is as much a part of our premium outdoor range as adidas Terrex, Fjällräven or Haglöfs.
+That's why at Keller Sports you'll not only find outdoor shirts for men and women, but also choose your favourite from the best brands in the industry.
+The North Face is just as much a part of our premium outdoor range as adidas Terrex, Fjällräven or Haglöfs.
 You can also find shirts from Salomon, Schöffel or Peak Performance and order all outdoor products online.
-Maybe even at a special price, because our Outdoor Sale regularly delivers attractive offers.